tiaranazz/ISS-Location-Tracking-Python-/README.md

 ISSTracking_Tiara_Weather file will display weather forecast for any given Country/City entered by the user.
 You may input the location in the Terminal section in the Visual Studio Code IDE.
 The results are also displayed in the Terminal section.

-p/s: The third file is still in progress (I will update the working file into this repository).
-The intended system if to get Tweets about any input hashtag from user.
-I need to wait for twitter response in getting the API key.

 Note: you can also run each python file using the code Python (filename).py and press enter